Arjun-2k19/instagram-hack/README.md

 instagrame-hacking is a bash based script which is officially made to test password strength of instagram account from termux with bruteforce attack and This tool works on both rooted Android device and Non-rooted Android device.
 # Tested On Hackers 🏴
-* Kali Linux
+* Arjun Linux

 * BlackArch Linux

 * Ubuntu

-* Kali Nethunter
+* Arjun Nethunter

 * Termux

 * Parrot OS
 # Installation 🛠️
-# Kali Linux/Ubuntu/Parrot OS:
+# Arjun Linux/Ubuntu/Parrot OS:
     sudo apt-get update
     sudo apt-get install git
     sudo apt install python3